CodeSparta/codectl.github.io/index.md

 last_modified_date: 2020-04-27T17:54:08+0000
 ---

-# Focus on writing good documentation
+# RedShift Official | Platform Delivery as Code
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+RedShift gives you the tooling and automation to prepare and deploy restricted and airgapped infrastructure, middleware, and applications on the OpenShift Platform
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/redshiftofficial){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---